Hi, I’m Dimitri, CQUniversity alumni and Financial Planner with Soundbridge Financial Services in Rockhampton.

 CQUniversity has a wide range of scholarships and all students should check their eligibility.
 No matter your situation, everyone needs a helping hand from time to time and CQUni is proud to offer a wide range of scholarships, awards and financial assistance programs.
 You could also benefit from a student loan and a budgeting tool to help you manage the cost of going to university!

 Check out cqu.edu.au/scholarships for more information.

-Try these money-saving hacks and let me know if they help ease your life on a student budget!
+Try these money-saving hacks and help ease your life on a student budget!